-Maintenance payments are considered by the court, taking various circumstances in to account – such as how long you were married, your contribution to the family finances, the health of both parties, income and how long you will spend bringing up the children.
+Maintenance payments are considered by the court, taking various circumstances into account.
+These circumstances include how long you were married, your contribution to the family finances, the health of both parties, income and how long you will spend bringing up the children.

 Legal separation in Portugal

-If you are served with a petition to turn your separation into a divorce, you will have 15 days to respond and appeal against the petition if you wish.
+If you’re served with a petition to turn your separation into a divorce, you have 15 days to respond or appeal.

 Getting your Portuguese marriage annulled